4 Eyes Photography

 Weinberger brings an energy to her photography that allows her to keep shooting with gusto even 12 hours into a wedding.
 She’s familiar with different types of ceremonies, from Orthodox Jewish to Indian, and knows how to capture the best of each.
 Her main package ($8,800) includes unlimited shooting, a second photographer, retouching, an online slideshow, a hi-res DVD, 150 prints, and an image gallery.

 Married couple Shari and Joshua Silk shoot as a collaborative team, merging their distinct yet complementary artistic styles to yield high-drama images.
-Packages, which include full-day coverage, a gallery of images, and a custom mobile app, start at $3,500.
+Packages, which include full-day coverage, a gallery of images, custom albums, and a custom mobile app, start at $3,500.
 By appointment only.